 Treant Druid is a board control deck.
 You’re trying to trade effectively and use the Treant-based synergies to overwhelm your opponent’s ability to keep up.
 You’ve got some spicy late-game plays as well, so if you’re struggling to finish the enemy off, there’s a few cards to fall back on.

-Early game: Your early turns are all about getting Treants in play.
-Treenforcements is a 1 mana 2/2, and it directly activates Dendrologist on turn 2.
+Early game: Get your early minions in play as quickly as possible.
+Acornbearer is a great starting point, as it's able to get buffed by Adorable Infestation which makes for a great start when used alongside the likes of Lightning Bloom and The Coin.
 Alternatively, Shrubadier gives you a Treant on turn 2 along with a handy 1/1 minion alongside it.
 These are nice stats to have on board early, and as long as you draw some of your cheap cards you should be off to a fast start.

 Late game: If at all possible, Goru the Mightree on turn 7 is a powerful play.
 He buffs your Treants by +1/+1 for the entire rest of the game, including any Treants already on board.
 He’s also not insignificant as a threat, at 5/10 with Taunt to protect your minions and face.

 This comes just before The Forest's Aid too, and with the buff you should have a board with 15/15 worth of stats for just 8 mana, with the opportunity to either do it again or buff them all with your myriad spells and other boosts.
-Cenarius, Power of the Wild, Savage Roar and Blessing of the Ancients all work brilliantly here, and you should have a cheap Mulchmuncher to slam on board for even more of a threat.
-These powerplays should be enough to finish the game, but even if you don’t, your Twinspell versions of The Forest's Aid are a constant source of irritation for your opponent and there’s a chance they’ll just run out of answers.
+Cenarius, Power of the Wild, Savage Roar and Blessing of the Ancients all work brilliantly here if you've teched them into your deck.
+These power plays should be enough to finish the game, but even if you don’t, your Twinspell versions of The Forest's Aid are a constant source of irritation for your opponent and there’s a chance they’ll just run out of answers.

 Treant Druid Mulligan guide